 4. Bark training

 Remember that dog training takes consistency and patience, but the long-term rewards are worth it.

 5. A lot of exercise

-Final Do's and Don'ts
+Dog Barking Problems: Final Do's and Don'ts

 - Don't yell.
 Speak calmly and firmly.
 Shouting stimulates your dog to bark more as he thinks you are joining in.